-- Lecture (Monday 9-11 & Friday 9-10) - It's all about fault-tolerance - First theory, in particular consensus, models, algorithms, and lower bounds - Then large-scale practice, fault-tolerant systems - Finally small-scale practice, programming, multi-core - Exercises (Monday 11-12 & Friday 10-12) - There will be paper exercises - Exercises don't have to be handed in......but you are strongly encouraged to solve them! - There will be no grading, but there will be "Testat Exercises" - Personnel - Roger Wattenhofer, Barbara Keller, Samuel Welten, etc. - www.disco.ethz.ch
+- Lecture (Monday 9-11 & Friday 9-11, usually) - It's all about fault-tolerance - First theory, in particular consensus, models, algorithms, and lower bounds - Then large-scale practice, fault-tolerant systems - Finally small-scale practice, programming, multi-core - Exercises (Monday 11-12 & Friday 11-12, sometimes) - There will be paper exercises, without grades - Exercises don't have to be handed in... ...but you are strongly encouraged to solve them! - But: There will be a creative task that gives exam points (10 or 20). - Personnel - Roger Wattenhofer, Christian Decker, Michael König, Jara Uitto - www.disco.ethz.ch